thegooddocsproject/templates/base-template/about-base-template.md

 ### Template author

-{Template author tip: Remove this “template author” section from about-{doctype}-template.md files.}
+{Template author tip: Remove this "template author” section from about-{doctype}-template.md files.}

 A template author creates a new template in line with base and core templates.

 ### Template reviewer

-{Template author tip: Remove this “template reviewer” section from about-{doctype}-template.md files.}
+{Template author tip: Remove this "template reviewer” section from about-{doctype}-template.md files.}

 A template reviewer reviews the new template against template guidelines.